lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 This is as true for ML-DSA as it is for SLH-DSA, although ML-DSA signature generation and verification is significantly faster than SLH-DSA.

 ML-DSA has a context string input that can be used to ensure that different signatures are generated for different application contexts.
-When using ML-DSA as described in this document, the context string is not used.
+When using ML-DSA as described in this document, the context string is set to the empty string.

 ## SignerInfo content